Car startup Beepi sold for parts after potential exits to Fair, and then DGDG, broke down

 Beepi is a textbook case of a startup with a good idea — a marketplace for people to sell and buy used cars, which would be vetted, processed and delivered to the new owner by Beepi, bypassing the costly overhead and commission structure of car dealerships.
 And there was some solid execution — strong customer service was a big selling point.
 But ultimately the company was run badly.

-It had been valued as high as $560 million in previous rounds of funding, after raising money from 35 investors including Yuri Milner, Comerica, Redpoint, Foundation Capital and Sherpa Capital.
+It had been valued as high as $560 million in previous rounds of funding, after raising money from 35 investors, including Yuri Milner, Comerica, Redpoint, Foundation Capital and Sherpa Capital.

 But Beepi, a source tells us, was run with the wrong priorities.
 One ex-employee said Beepi was burning through around $7 million a month when it had its peak of 300 employees (before laying off 200 in December as part of its bid to sell to Fair.com).

 A large part of burn was going to “grossly high salaries” and overtime.
-But there were also many expenses that pointed to a company that was not economising, spending money on things like a $10,000 sofa for the executives’ private conference room, and covering phone and car expenses for the founders’ significant others.
+But there were also many expenses that pointed to a company that was not economizing, spending money on things like a $10,000 sofa for the executives’ private conference room, and covering phone and car expenses for the founders’ significant others.
 “There was a definite abuse of funds,” an ex-employee said.

 The co-founders, he added, were also very hands-on executives, but possibly to a fault, micro-managing decisions and also “very mercurial and hard to predict.”